5 Best Alternatives to Audible (2023)

 How it works: Libby lets you borrow audiobooks with a library card making it a great free alternative to Audible.
 However, you should be aware that due to publisher restrictions and high prices faced by libraries, you may find the audiobook you want is either not available or there is a waiting period until it is (particularly if the title is a new release or a recent bestseller).
 Availability will depend on factors including the size of your library, how popular a title is, and how many audiobooks are stocked.

 Why we recommend it: Who doesn’t love free?
-Libby is an excellent choice either as your main audiobook service or as a complement to another service.
+Libby is an excellent choice either as your main audiobook service or to complement another platform.
 Read our Libby review to learn more about why we like the service.

 Getting started: Libby is available for Android, iOS, Windows 10, some Chromebooks, and in your browser at libbyapp.com.
 The following video is a helpful guide to getting started with Libby: